run-llama/llama_index/llama-index-integrations/readers/llama-index-readers-reddit/README.md

 1. Visit Reddit App Preferences (https://www.reddit.com/prefs/apps) or [https://old.reddit.com/prefs/apps/](https://old.reddit.com/prefs/apps/)
 2. Scroll to the bottom and click "create another app..."
 3. Fill out the name, description, and redirect url for your app, then click "create app"
 4. Now you should be able to see the personal use script, secret, and name of your app.
-Store those as environment variables REDDIT_CLIENT_ID, REDDIT_CLIENT_SECRET, and REDDIT_USER_AGENT respecitvely.
+Store those as environment variables REDDIT_CLIENT_ID, REDDIT_CLIENT_SECRET, and REDDIT_USER_AGENT respectively.
 5. Additionally store the environment variables REDDIT_USERNAME and REDDIT_PASSWORD, which correspond to the credentials for your Reddit account.

 ## Usage